Melville Castle (1786 EIC ship): Fate

 Her owners sold Melville Castle to Dutch owners who renamed her Vreede (or Vryheid).
-She was repaired and the Government of the Batavian Republic chartered her to carry troops to the Cape of Good Hope and Batavia, Dutch East Indies.
-She sailed from Amsterdam on 21 November 1802.
-On 23 November she was wrecked near Hythe, Kent.
-There were only 20 survivors (eight soldiers and 12 seamen), from her total complement of 474 crew and passengers.
-The dead numbered 312 soldiers, 12 officers, 22 women, 20 passengers, seven children, and 61 seamen.
+She was repaired before the Batavian Republic chartered her to carry troops to the Dutch Cape Colony and Batavia, Dutch East Indies.
+Vreede set sail from Amsterdam on 21 November 1802, though two days later she was wrecked near Hythe, Kent.
+There were only 20 survivors (eight soldiers and 12 sailors), from a total complement of 474.
+The dead numbered 61 sailors, 312 enlisted soldiers, 12 officers, 20 male passengers, 22 female passengers and seven child passengers.